johnnycistudent/dogdeal/README.md

 7. As the Administrator of the site, I would like to be able to easily upload new dogs for sale and edit the ads if there is a typo or change to their sale status.

-   **i.** To Log in as the Admin, enter the details: Username - admin , Password - newpassword .
+   **i.** To Log in as the Admin, enter the details: Username - admin , Password - thisismypassword .
    **ii.** Responding to a user request for a new dog from User Story no. 5, go to the "Dogs for Sale" page and scroll to the bottom and click on the "Add an Ad" button.
    **iii.** Fill out the relevant details on the ad corresponding to the user's request and submit the ad.
    **iv.** Respond to the user's request in the comments under their request ad.